 - Yoga asana practice is supposed to be a self-practice practice, it is not so much about practicing in a group class or private class following some cueing or instructions from somebody else to be doing the yoga asana practice, and everyone is doing the same movements at a particular pace and breathing rhythm following the cueing of the teacher.
 Before we know how to perform the yoga asana exercises, we have no idea what we are supposed to be doing, then we need to approach some teachers to learn about the yoga asana practice.
 In the group or private yoga classes, we learn from the teacher how to perform the yoga asana practice, but afterwards we will be doing the yoga asana practice on our own, at our own pace.

 - Yoga asana practice is not about challenging the physical body to go beyond its limitations, or pushing the physical body to go beyond its limitations to make it more strong and flexible than what it is now.
 It is to do our best in accordance to the needs of the body and the mind based on the condition and abilities of the physical body and the state of the mind in the present moment now.
 It is when we push the body to go beyond its limitation, we will start to feel uncomfortable.
 But this is not the practice of yoga, as peace and compassion has nothing to do with the physical conditions and abilities.
 It is not that if our body is strong and flexible, we will be peaceful and compassionate.
-Nor if our body is not strong nor flexible, we will not be peaceful and compassionate.
+Neither if our body is not strong or flexible, we will not be peaceful and compassionate.
+The ability to forgive and let go something that we think as ‘hurtful’, ‘bad’, or ‘wrong’, is nothing to do with the physical condition, ability and limitation.

 - When the yoga teacher or instructor tries to insist that everyone should perform the exercises or yoga poses in accordance to the guideline of “proper physical alignment”, this makes many people who have different types of physical flexibility and limitations being very uncomfortable and stressed, when they try to perform the exercises to meet the guideline of “proper physical alignment” that their body is unable or limited to do so.
 And when the yoga teachers emphasize about “improper physical alignment” will result in injuries, the yoga students accumulate so much tension of “fear and worry” that if their physical alignment is “incorrect”, it will bring “damages” or “harmful effects” onto the body.
 Whether before or during the yoga exercises or yoga poses, they are full of tension coming from “fear of injuries”.